anubhavde/improved-lamp/README.md

 !pip install gym
 ```
 #### Install Custom Gym Environment
-To install the environment files we have run the following command
+To install the environment files that we need for playing TicTacToe, we have run the following command:
 ```
 !wget https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/playing-tictactoe-with-reinforcement-learning-and-openai-gym/gym-tictactoe.zip
 ```
-The output should resemble somewhat like this:
+The output should resemble something like this:
 ```
 --2022-07-09 09:09:12--  https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/playing-tictactoe-with-reinforcement-learning-and-openai-gym/gym-tictactoe.zip
 Loaded CA certificate '/etc/ssl/certs/ca-certificates.crt'